 As we wild camped quite often during this trip, it was extremely useful to have the Travelers WiFi with us, particularly in the most difficult moments.
 At some point, one of our bikes broke in the middle of nowhere and it was great to count on them to make a video call with our mechanic in Parma and have it fixed.

-Fair to say it was also great to count on them during moments of not so much emergency, such as watching Netflix in our tent facing the sea on a deserted beach before falling asleep.
+Fair to say it was also great to count on them during moments of not so much emergency, such as watching Netflix in our tent facing the sea on a deserted beach or on top of a cliff before falling asleep.

 Furthermore, the Travelers WiFi was also very useful even when we were at hotels.
 The internet connection of some hotels is very poor, particularly around South Italy.
 We, more than often, opted to use our connection rather than the hotel one.